 ½ is 50%, ¼ is 25% and ⅕ is 20%.
 Too easy for you right?
 But can you convert ⅞ to percentages or 4% to fractions off the top of your head?

-While you should certainly not sweat yourself over memorizing conversion of complex fractions and percentages, knowing common conversions can save you valuable time while sitting your UCAT ANZ QR section.
-For example, you can familiarize yourself with the percentage equivalent of all fractions with denominators of 6, 8, 9 and 12.
+While you should certainly not sweat yourself over memorising conversion of complex fractions and percentages, knowing common conversions can save you valuable time while sitting your UCAT ANZ QR section.
+For example, you can familiarise yourself with the percentage equivalent of all fractions with denominators of 6, 8, 9 and 12.
 Some larger denominators can be particularly useful too.
 For example, if you know that 1/25 is 4%, you can easily work out that 3/25 is 12% and that 28% is 7/25.